mahamud/catalyst-task/README.md

 `php user_upload.php --file=users.csv --create_table --dry_run -u=username -p=password -h=host`

 This command will pick the host name, database user name and database password from the options passed and bypass the default ones.

+`php user_upload.php --help`

+This command will output the above list of directives with details.